-This report is the Revised Draft Environmental Impact Report (Revised Draft EIR), a key component of the integrated WML and EA process for the proposed Camden Power Station Ash Disposal Facility Project establishment of new ash disposal facilities, at the Camden Power Station.
+This report is the Final Environmental Impact Report (Final EIR), a key component of the integrated WML and EA process for the proposed Camden Power Station Ash Disposal Facility Project.

 This report addresses the requirements for the Impact Assessment Phase for the EIA as outlined in the NEMA regulations.
 The aim of this Draft EIR is to: